Legal recreational marijuana use by your employees will affect workers’ compensation claims. Is your HR team prepared to handle it?

 The original Illinois law—called the Illinois Cannabis Regulation and Taxation Act—has gotten most of its attention for its provisions regarding use and possession.
 Of less interest to marijuana users and more interest to employers, of course, is the part of the Act that allows employers to enforce zero-tolerance policies for employees who are on the clock or on call.
 Additional concerns about employer liability for enforcing marijuana-related policies led to the creation of an amended bill that is expected to be signed into law on Jan.
 13, 2020, or sooner.

-Once amended, employees will not be able to sue their employers for “actions taken pursuant to an employer’s reasonable workplace drug policy, including but not limited to subjecting an employee or applicant to reasonable drug and alcohol testing, reasonable and nondiscriminatory random drug testing, and discipline, termination of employment, or withdrawal of a job offer due to a failure of a drug test.”
+Once amended, employees will not be able to sue their employers for “actions taken pursuant to an employer’s reasonable workplace drug policy, including but not limited to subjecting an employee or candidate to reasonable drug and alcohol testing, reasonable and nondiscriminatory random drug testing, and discipline, termination of employment, or withdrawal of a job offer due to a failure of a drug test.”

 The most difficult part of enforcement for employers, though, especially after an incident or accident, will be proof of the employee’s intoxication.
 There is still no standard of a “legal limit” or standard method for measuring impairment.
 That burden of proof will fall on the employer after the fact, which means drug screening and employee vetting at the time of hiring may be the most crucial element to effective drug policy.